northwesttrees-gaming/Tube-Helper/README.md

 Feel free to use this tool how you like, it's open source because something like this should not be charged for IMO.

+# Disclaimer
+### THIS IS NOT AN OFFICIAL YOUTUBE PRODUCT AND IS NOT APPROVED BY OR ASSOCIATED WITH GOOGLE.

 # How To Use
 1. Download the files from the resources tab.
 2. Open the HTML file with your browser.